henriquecustodia/blog/src/posts/angular-inject-function-a-new-way-to-work-with-di.md

 In my opinion, this new approach is much more simple to understand.
 Mainly, for those who are just starting to work with Angular.

-### Should we stop to use class constructors to inject?
+### Should we stop to use class constructors with DI?

 Well, I don't think so.

 Although the inject function is a great feature, it's just a new approach.
 You don't need to refactor your projects because of it.
+Probably class constructors and inject functions will be two options that'll coexist for a long time.

+But, in my opinion, inject function brings a much more clean approach to work with DI.
+It's straightforward and avoids lots of parameters on the constructor.

+### That's all!

+I've spent some time writing this post, then, I hope that you enjoyed it!

+If you liked it, give some claps/likes to this post or support me in buying a coffee; it'll help me a lot! 👏🏼❤

+Thank you for the reading. 😄

+See you! 👋🏼